 The school submits a confidential student registration form.
 Food items are packed by Food4Kids Waterloo Region volunteers and delivered to schools each Friday morning.
 At the school, the food package is placed into the student’s own backpack helping to shield the child from any stigma, associated with hunger, or from receiving food assistance.
 Each child in the home receives their own food package.

 The cost to feed a child is $85 per month, or $1,000 to feed a child for an entire year.
-We are not in receipt of any core government funding.

 Programs are discreet, non-stigmatizing and inclusive – each child, 14 years and under, in a home, receives their own food package.